auth0/docs/articles/logs/streams/azure-event-grid.md

 Activating the Auth0 topic in Azure allows events to flow from Auth0 to Azure.

 1. Log in to the [Azure Portal](https://portal.azure.com/).
-2. Search `Partner Topics` at the top and click `Event Grid Partner Topics` under services.
+2. Search `Partner Topics` at the top, and click `Event Grid Partner Topics` under services.
 3. Click on the topic that matches the stream you created in your Auth0 Dashboard.
-4. Confirm the `Source` field matches your Auth0 account.
+4. Confirm that the `Source` field matches your Auth0 account.
-5. Click Activate.
+5. Click **Activate**.

 #### Subscribe to your Partner Topic